Supreme Court reinstates Trump-era water rule for now

-WASHINGTON (AP) — The Supreme Court on Wednesday reinstated for now a Trump-era rule that had curtailed the power of states and Native American tribes to block pipelines and other energy projects that can pollute rivers, streams and other waterways.
+WASHINGTON (AP) — The Supreme Court on Wednesday reinstated for now a Trump-era rule that curtails the power of states and Native American tribes to block pipelines and other energy projects that can pollute rivers, streams and other waterways.

-The justices agreed to halt a lower court judge’s order throwing out the rule and sending it back to the Environmental Protection Agency.
-Four justices said they disagreed with the decision.

-The Biden administration has said it intends to rewrite the rule.
+In a decision that split the court 5-4, the justices agreed to halt a lower court judge's order throwing out the rule.
+The high court's action does not interfere with the Biden administration's plan to rewrite the rule.
 Work on a revision has begun, but the administration has said a final rule is not expected until the spring of 2023.
 The Trump-era rule will remain in effect in the meantime.

+The court’s three liberal justices and Chief Justice John Roberts dissented.
+The court’s other conservative justices, including three nominated by President Donald Trump, voted to reinstate the rule.

+Writing for the dissenters, Justice Elena Kagan said the group of states and industry associations that had asked for the lower court’s ruling to be put on hold had not shown the extraordinary circumstances necessary to grant that request.

 The Biden administration had told the justices in a court filing that it agreed that the U.S. District Court Judge William Alsup lacked the authority to throw out the rule without first determining that it was invalid.
 But the administration had urged the court not to reinstate the rule, saying that in the months since the Alsup's ruling, officials have adapted to the change, reverting to regulations in place for decades.
 Another change would "cause substantial disruption and disserve the public interest," the administration said.